DeepLearnPhysics/larcv2/README.md

 * ROOT6
 * Python (optional)
 * OpenCV 3 (optional)
+* Numpy (optional)

 ### Setup

-0. Dependencies to build with are determined through the presence of environment variables or executables in your PATH:
+0. Dependencies to build with are determined automatically through the following conditions.

   * ROOT: determined through the ability to run rootcling
-  * OPENCV: the presence of OPENCV_INCDIR and OPENCV_LIBDIR
+  * OpenCV: the presence of OPENCV_INCDIR and OPENCV_LIBDIR environment variables
+  * Numpy: being able to import `numpy`

 1. Clone & build
 ```